-Terry Seil, Dean's Executive Assistant
+Terry Seil, Dean's Executive Assistant, UW-Washington County

 As the financial hub of the campus, the Business office provides students with the ability to pay tuition and fees in person and to obtain information and counseling about payment options.
 In addition the office provides payroll services, purchasing coordination, facility rental and management, as well as general office support.
 The office is also the primary contact for room reservations on campus and copying services.
+See Business Office page.

 Campus Counseling Services

 The Continuing Education office provides credit and noncredit academic, professional development and training programs, and summer camps.
+See Continuing Education page.

 The library provides a physical and virtual collection of resources to support students, faculty and community members in their research pursuits.
 Through personalized and classroom instruction, librarians offer training in finding, evaluating and synthesizing information for specific research questions.
 The library also serves as a comfortable, quiet environment supportive of individual and group study.
+See Library page.

-Sue Bausch, Director of Marketing & Communications
+Sue Bausch, Regional Director of Communications

 The Student Affairs Office provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.

 Advisors are available to help students learn about degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.
+See Student Affairs page.